phac-nml/biohansel/docs/source/user-docs/parameters.rst

 Paired-end reads collection (FASTQ)
 """""""""""""""""""""""""""""""""""

-With a paired-end reads collection, you can only select that as the input to run BioHansel on.
+With a paired-end reads collection, you can only select that as the input to run biohansel on.

 SNP Subtyping Scheme
 ####################